kclaudine/n-app/README.md

 ## Known Bugs

-There are no issues or bugs encountered yet while coming up with the programme but incase of anything,feel free to contact the devoloper through johnvictor0002@gmail.com.
+There are no issues or bugs

 ## Support and contact details